Rays vs. Rangers Player Props Betting Odds

-Player prop bet options for Marcus Semien, Wander Franco and others are available when the Texas Rangers host the Tampa Bay Rays at Globe Life Field on Tuesday (at 8:05 PM ET).
+Wander Franco and Marcus Semien are two of the players with prop bets on the table when the Tampa Bay Rays and the Texas Rangers square off at Globe Life Field on Wednesday (first pitch at 2:05 PM ET).

 Bet on this matchup or its props with BetMGM!